andrerferrer/dedemos/README.md

 ### AJAX in Rails
 - [Simple Ajax](https://github.com/andrerferrer/ajax-rails-6-demo) - How to implement Ajax for creating and deleting using Rails 6 with turbolinks.
 - [AJAX with Turbolinks](https://github.com/andrerferrer/turbolinks-ajax-demo#goal) - How to add the turbolinks gem to implement AJAX in Rails.
-- [AJAX without Turbolinks](https://github.com/andrerferrer/respond-to-ajax-demo#goal) - How to implement AJAX in Rails without Turbolinks.
 - [AJAX with Rails.ajax](https://github.com/andrerferrer/rails-ajax-demo#goal) - How to implement AJAX in Rails with a Javascript `fetch` using `Rails.ajax`.
+- [AJAX with JS.ERB (DELETE)](https://github.com/andrerferrer/respond-to-ajax-demo#goal) - How to implement AJAX in Rails without Turbolinks on a DELETE request.
-- [AJAX with JS.ERB](https://github.com/andrerferrer/rails-js-erb-demo#goal) - How to implement AJAX using `Javascript` and a `js.erb` view, which updates the DOM element.
+- [AJAX with JS.ERB and Rails.ajax (UPDATE)](https://github.com/andrerferrer/rails-js-erb-demo#goal) - How to implement AJAX on an UPDATE request with small changes from the previous ones.

 ### Background Jobs
 - [Basics](https://github.com/andrerferrer/background-jobs-demo) - How to implement background jobs in the Model.